imagej/imagej.github.io/_pages/update-sites/setup.md

 An ImageJ update site is essentially just a record of the changes/modifications from a base ImageJ distribution.
 We always populate an update site from our local installation, and for removal that's no different.
 The first step is just physically removing the unwanted file(s).

-In the {% include button label="Advanced mode" %} view of the updater, you can select any installed file and use either the {% include button label="Uninstall" %} button, or drop-down menu entry, to mark an item for removal.
+In the {% include button label="Advanced Mode" %} view of the updater, you can select any installed file and use either the {% include button label="Uninstall" %} button, or drop-down menu entry, to mark an item for removal.
 Then when you {% include button label="Apply Changes" %}, the selected item(s) will be deleted from your local filesystem.

 <img src="/media/update-sites/uninstall.png" width="770"/>